Time to Read: 25 minutes

 When you think of human hearing, you need to consider that the ear with its little bones and snail shell shaped inner ear (cochlea) simply acts as a highly advanced microphone for the brain.
 This “microphone” delivers a signal to the brain for interpretation.
 It is the brain that wires itself based on the incoming signal (the sound from your ear) in order to make sense of the signal (sound) .

 Each person develops their own unique way of processing sound in the brain (auditory processing).
-For instance musicians are able to process pitch information much better than non-musicians.
+For instance musicians are able to process pitch information much better and in more detail than non-musicians.
 Similarly, people who worked and communicated in noise for years, tend to be better able to filter out background noise while listening to speech.

 When you have the most common type of hearing loss, called sensorineural hearing loss or nerve deafness, then essentially the “microphone” to your brain is damaged.
 This means that some sounds are not reaching your brain at all, while others are distorted and others still are heard perfectly fine.
 The brain again does what it does best and adjusts to this changed signal, disconnecting some “wiring” that is not being used in order to save energy.
 The brain then also starts relying more on non-sound cues to help with speech understanding.
 Things like lipreading develop naturally to fill in the missing pieces of sound, which is why some people feel they hear better with their glasses on and others complain that they could hear their partner if they would just not speak while walking away from them.
 Remember, hearing loss develops gradually, so these changes gradually takes place over years.
 As such it takes a while to first notice hearing loss.